 - Dresser anticipates transferring ownership of the Facility to an affiliate of the Salisbury University Real Estate Foundation.

 - Industrial operations took place at the Facility from approximately 1938 until 2001.
 The former manufacturing plant initially may have operated as a machine shop, but it is primarily known for its manufacture of fuel dispensing pumps for both domestic and international markets.
-Various wastes were reportedly generated including wastewater treatment effluent and sludge; used petroleum hydrocarbons; spent solvents from equipment cleaning; paint-based solids and sludge; and corrosive liquids and sludge from metal pre-treatment and coating operations.
+Hoists for trucks and buses were also manufactured at the facility for a limited period of time.
+During the history of operations at the Facility, various wastes were reportedly generated including wastewater treatment effluent and sludge; used petroleum hydrocarbons; spent solvents from equipment cleaning; paint-based solids and sludge; and corrosive liquids and sludge from metal pre-treatment and coating operations.

 - In approximately 2001, the Facility was transferred to Dresser.
 An affiliate of the Salisbury University Real Estate Foundation has since agreed to purchase the Facility, subject to certain closing conditions.